-Following acceptance of this report, DMC EDA and City staff will prepare a phased Implementation and Financing plan for Board/Council consideration (September 2018) and request for 2019 budget action (November 2018).
+Following acceptance of this report, DMC EDA and City staff will prepare a phased Implementation Plan for Board/Council consideration (September 2018) and request for 2019 budget action (November 2018).

-The ITS Executive Summary provides the basis for the development of this plan and will serve as a blueprint for delivering individual future Public Infrastructure Projects in support of the DMC economic development program and the sustainability and livability goals of the Plan.
-The Implementation Plan will effectively create a living document to guide future decision regarding project programming and development, which will be reviewed and updated as needed annually, and will provide guidance on the monitoring of changing conditions that will be important for identifying when triggers or benchmarks are met that signal the need to begin advancement of various elements of the overall plan.
+The ITS Final Reports provide the basis for the development of this plan which will serve as a blueprint for delivering future Public Infrastructure Projects in support of the DMC economic development program and the livability and sustainability goals of the Plan.
+The Implementation Plan will be a living document to guide future decisions regarding project programming and development, which should be reviewed annually and updated as needed.
+I combination with the monitoring of changing conditions described in item (c) above, the Implementation Plan will be an important tool for identifying when actions need to begin to advance of various elements of the overall DMC Infrastructure program.